Megan Thee Stallion Covers ‘Variety’ In Black Bodysuit & Snakeskin-Print Jacket While Rocking Blond Hair

 Megan Thee Stallion took to Instagram to update fans with a couple of new photos of herself that took place for Variety Magazine.

 On the cover, the “Hot Girl Summer” hitmaker stunned in a black bodysuit with no sleeves.
 The garment showcased her arms and her upper thighs.
 Megan wrapped herself up in a snakeskin-print jacket, which she left to hang off both her shoulders.
-She rocked long acrylic nails with a coat of purple polish and accessorized with large hoop earrings.
+She rocked long acrylic nails with a coat of navy blue polish and accessorized with large hoop earrings.
 The rapper is known for sporting different hairstyles and opted for short blond hair for the occasion.

 Megan posed in front of a beige backdrop.
 She positioned her body slightly to the side with both hands placed in front of her.
 Megan tilted her head down slightly and stared directly at the camera lens with a strong look.